Bishnu324/Bishnu324.io/hi_readme.md

 ## 🚀 About Me

-I'm an experienced **Data Analyst** and **Geospatial Enthusiast** specializing in transforming complex datasets into actionable insights using **Python**, **Power BI**, and **GIS tools**.
+I'm an experienced Data Analyst and Geospatial Enthusiast specializing in transforming complex datasets into actionable insights using Python, Power BI, and GIS tools.
 My unique blend of data analytics and agriculture/environmental domain knowledge allows me to deliver impactful solutions across diverse projects.

 When I'm not analyzing data, I enjoy exploring agritechnology and designing visualizations that bring data to life.